Addiction Isn’t “The” Problem

 Trauma and its Connection to Addiction

-The field of addiction research and treatment clearly identifies trauma as a significant contributing factor to patterns of substance abuse and addiction.
-This current research shows that traumatic experiences, especially when they occur early in life, create a greater vulnerability to developing substance abuse problems.
+The field of addiction research and treatment clearly identifies trauma as a significant contributing factor to patterns of substance use and dependence.
+This current research shows that traumatic experiences, especially when they occur early in life, create a greater vulnerability to developing substance misuse problems.

 Here are some statistics from a variety of sources that show just how significant this connection is:

 In North America, the percentage of people diagnosed with PTSD over their lifetime is around 7%.
-In the substance-abusing population, this percentage increases dramatically – various studies show that 36-50% of people receiving treatment for substance abuse also experience the symptoms of PTSD.(3)
+In the substance-dependent population, this percentage increases dramatically – various studies show that 36-50% of people receiving treatment for substance addiction also experience the symptoms of PTSD.(3)

-Dr. Edward Khantzian, Harvard Medical School researcher, developed the self-medication hypothesis of substance abuse.
-His research demonstrates that people with PTSD are four times more likely to develop problems with substance abuse than those without.
+Dr. Edward Khantzian, Harvard Medical School researcher, developed the self-medication hypothesis of substance use.
+His research demonstrates that people with PTSD are four times more likely to develop problems with substance dependence than those without.
 A history of PTSD is also a factor in beginning to use substances at an earlier age as well as greater severity of use.(4)

 This research encourages us to consider that traumatic events often contribute to the development of substance abuse and addiction.
 Even if someone doesn’t meet the criteria for an official diagnosis of PTSD, it is still important to recognize that trauma may still affect their lives and their substance abuse patterns in significant ways.

 We need to be open to considering that addiction is often just one of the symptoms of “the problem”: unidentified or unresolved trauma.